-Car Accident Injuries to Watch For
+Car Accident Injury Symptoms to Watch For

 Not all car accident injuries are severe enough to need immediate attention at an emergency room.
 Sometimes people walk away from a car accident and they feel lucky that they weren't injured.
 It may be the case that they weren't injured, but it is important for anyone involved in a collision to be aware of injuries that may have delayed onset that weren't obvious to you at the time of the accident.